24/7 Emergency Dental Care Near You

 A tooth abscess is a collection of pus in the teeth or gums.
 It is usually the result of a bacterial infection, oftentimes one that has progressed over time in the soft pulp of the tooth.
 If you have developed a tooth abscess, you may have severe throbbing pain with biting or even touching the area.
 Other symptoms can include hot or cold sensitivity, foul taste in the mouth, difficulty swallowing or opening the mouth, and fever.
 Sometimes home remedies like chewing on the other side of the mouth can offer relief.
 However, it’s important to seek professional dental care to avoid complications.
 If you suspect a dental abscess, you should go to a dental clinic immediately.
 A dentist can easily diagnose an abscess and prescribe medications and other emergency treatments, including surgery if necessary.
 Without treatment, a tooth abscess can lead to dental cyst formation, osteomyelitis (infection of the bone), cavernous sinus thrombosis (blood clot formation in the brain), maxillary sinusitis (inflammation of a cheek sinus), and other serious complications.
 Do not delay seeking care for a tooth abscess.
 Call Express Dentist to find the best dental clinics nearby.

 If you wear braces, you probably know this already – a broken wire, band, or bracket can be bothersome and painful.
 It can happen because of eating the wrong kind of food or brushing too vigorously.
 It can be tempting to try and fix the problem yourself by moving things around, but this can lead to more damage.
-If your regular orthodontist cannot accommodate you immediately, you may want to see an emergency orthodontist who can fix a loose bracket or band, protruding wire, or loose spacer.
+If your regular orthodontist cannot accommodate you immediately to fix your broken braces, you may want to see an emergency orthodontist who can fix a loose bracket or band, protruding wire, or loose spacer.
 If you can wait, it is advisable to cover the damaged area with dental wax and wait for your next appointment.
 However, if you want to get it looked at immediately, call Express Dentist and book an appointment with an orthodontist.

 Accidents and sports injuries can lead to dental trauma.
 In most cases, the injury is relatively minor, such as a chipped tooth, which can be easily fixed.
 However, sometimes a tooth can be knocked out completely, which is a dental emergency.
 Sometimes there is an injury to the surrounding teeth which you may not notice and it can only be identified on a thorough dental examination.
 3 Also, injuries to the mouth, gums, tongue, and teeth can lead to blood loss that requires emergency dental care.
 If you have suffered a dental injury, use an ice pack to numb the area and slow the bleeding and proceed to see a dentist immediately.
 Express Dentist can connect you to after-hour dentists in your area or a dental emergency room nearby.